atbcb/usab-uswds/_ada-guides/chapter-4-entrances-doors-and-gates.md

 #### Automated Door (Full-Powered)

 ![Full-powered automated door.
-Notes: Clear Width 32" min. (clear opening with all leaves in open position (power on and off modes), Break Out Opening 32' min. (emergency mode) for doors on means of egress without standby power (unless a compliant manual swinging door also serves the same means of egress), Threshold 1/2" max. high (beveled if above 1/4"), Maneuvering Clearance is required at those doors serving an accessible means of egress that either lack standby power or that do not stay open in power-off mode, Industry Standard Compliance with the ANSI/BHMA A156.10 (1999), Doors in Series 48" min. separation between the swing of doors in series, Revolving Doors and Gates (§404.3.7), Manual revolving doors and gates and turnstiles are not accessible and cannot be part of accessible routes.
+Notes: Clear Width 32 inches minimum (clear opening with all leaves in open position (power on and off modes), Break Out Opening 32 feet minimum (emergency mode) for doors on means of egress without standby power (unless a compliant manual swinging door also serves the same means of egress), Threshold 1/2 inches maximum high (beveled if above 1/4 inches), Maneuvering Clearance is required at those doors serving an accessible means of egress that either lack standby power or that do not stay open in power-off mode, Industry Standard Compliance with the ANSI/BHMA A156.10 (1999), Doors in Series 48 inches minimum separation between the swing of doors in series, Revolving Doors and Gates (§404.3.7), Manual revolving doors and gates and turnstiles are not accessible and cannot be part of accessible routes.
 Automated revolving doors,